 We think family holidays in the Lake District should be packed full of adventures that live long in the memory.
 Making sure you’ve planned and booked the right activities to do with the kids can make all the difference.
-To make the most of your time in area we have compiled our list of child friendly attractions in the Lake District.
+To make the most of your time in area we have compiled our list of child friendly attractions and things to do with kids in the Lake District.

 White Platts Crazy Golf